 • ¼ cup, plus one tablespoon of water

 • ½ tablespoon of vodka (helps combine everything)

 • ¼ Lemon for flavor (Can use coco or other things for flavor)

 This is how to make it:

-Combine maltodextrin, fructose, saltstick and Endura Optimizer in a bowl.
+Combine maltodextrin, fructose and saltsticks in a bowl.
 Stir well with a spoon.
 Put water in a saucepan and heat till you see steam.
 Do not let it boil.
 Add 1/3 of the dry content into the saucepan and stir well till all lumps disappear.
 Add vodka.
 Add another 1/3 of the dry content and stir well and then add the remainder of the dry mix.
 Pour into a coffee mug and place into fridge.

 From start to finish, including cleaning, takes around 15 minutes.

 - The above recipe on average would look like: 437 calories (109.2 per gel) & 102.7 carbs (25.6 per gel)

 - With the added two extra table spoons of fructose would look like 467 calories (116.7 per gel) & 111.1 carbs (27.7 per gel)